What is a degree with an integrated foundation stage?

 What are the entry requirements?

-To be accepted onto an Integrated Foundation year you will need to have the following UCAS points and grades:
+To be accepted onto a degree with an integrated foundation stage you will need to have the following UCAS points and grades:

 48 UCAS points (normal UCAS tariff qualifications for eligibility – A levels/BTECs/Access/IB, etc).